nislab/gensync-benchmarking/README.md

 partitions/pFactor(for InterCPISync): <INT>
 hashes: <true|false>
 ```
-- m_bar: This is the maximum degree of the polynomial being used in the interpolation.
-It is analogous to the differences between the sets.
+- m_bar: This is the upper bound on the number of differences in the sets.
-- bits: Refers to the bit length used for encoding the coefficients of the polynomial.
+- bits: Refers to the bit length used for encoding the evaluations of the characteristic polynomial.
+In other words, it is the size, in bits, used to represent an element.
-- epsilon: This is the tolerance parameter that represents an error margin that is acceptable in the sync.
+- epsilon: An upper bound on the probability of error of the synchronization, expressed in its negative log.
+In other words, the actual probability of error is upper bounded by 2^-epsilon.
 - partitions/pFactor: This determines the number of partitions to split the data into during the sync.
 - hashes: Indicates whether to use hashing during the synchronization.